Everton announce £22m signing of Napoli star Allan | Goal.com

 "It is a real pleasure to sign for Everton.
 I am immensely happy to be here," said the Brazilian.

-"I hope, like I have done in my entire career, I contribute with my performances together with my teammates and that I put in some great games, great performances and win important things.
+"I hope, like I have done in my entire career, [that] I contribute with my performances together with my team-mates and that I put in some great games, great performances and win important things.

 "It is a club with a rich history in the Premier League, has real ambition and then there is Professor Ancelotti.